chrisburnell/chrisburnell.com/src/posts/articles/2024-03-24-memoizing-asset-bundles.md

 }
 ```

-I was already doing this for bits and pieces in my Eleventy build like caching custom [Collections](https://www.11ty.dev/docs/collections/).
-For example, my [Replies](/replies/) collection was a good spot for memoization to happen.
-The collection is populated by pages containing an `in_reply_to` key, rather than having a specific tag (for which Eleventy would automatically build a collection) or being in a specific location in the file system, so by generating the contents of this collection once and serving future `collections.replies` calls from the cache, I was seeing some not insignificant performance gains.
+I had already been memoizing bits and pieces in my Eleventy build like custom [Collections](https://www.11ty.dev/docs/collections/).
+For example, my [Replies](/replies/) collection was an area where memoization definitely saved some computing power.
+The collection is populated by pages containing an `in_reply_to` key, rather than having a specific tag (for which Eleventy would automatically build a collection) or being in a specific location in the file system, so by generating the contents of this collection once and serving future `collections.replies` calls from the cache, I was seeing some not-insignificant performance gains.

 <p style="font-size: var(--font-size-gamma-min); font-weight: var(--font-weight-bold);"><c-emoji style="font-size: var(--font-size-beta-max);">⚡</c-emoji> Hold on…</p>

 Something finally clicked in my brain and I realised this would be a perfect opportunity to introduce memoization to asset bundling!
+Because *most* pages on my website reference the exact same set of CSS and/or JavaScript, the first page to be built with a given set of CSS/JS would be computed, the result saved to a cache, and all other pages referencing the same set of CSS/JS could skip the costly ~50ms of computation.

 By caching the result of the `renderFile` shortcodes pointing to CSS and JavaScript assets, I found that my initial build times were sliced down to just 30 seconds!

-Between all the cobwebs and (admittedly) spaghetti code in the previous iteration of my website, I hadn’t seen build times this short in *years*, not since I had many hundreds fewer pages and bottlenecks like this weren’t as obvious and painful so as to initiate an major refactoring project!
+Between all the cobwebs and (admittedly) spaghetti code in the previous iteration of my website, I hadn’t seen build times this short in *years*, not since I had many hundreds fewer pages and bottlenecks like this weren’t as obvious and painful!

 <h2 id="memoizing-assets">Memoizing Build Assets</h2>

-Part of my build already included a plugin that adds JavaScript as a templating language, pumps rendered JS files through [esbuild](https://esbuild.github.io/), and spits out the result.
-Slotting memoization into this build process was quite straightforward, and instantly cut down my build times significantly!
+Part of my build already included a plugin that adds JavaScript as a templating language and allows me to pump JavaScript files through [esbuild](https://esbuild.github.io/) which spits out a bundled blob of JavaScript.
+Slotting memoization into this build process was quite straightforward, and instantly cut down my build times by a tremendous amount!

 ```javascript
 import esbuild from "esbuild"